NuttySalmon/connecting_flights/README.md

 Run `python run_webapp.py` and go to `localhost:5000` on your browser. _Note:_ data have to be imported or added using the console interface.

 ## Importing CSV
-Sample data is provided in the `resources` directory and can be imported through the console interface.
+Sample data `scaled_down.csv` can be found in the `resources` directory and can be imported through the console interface.

-`scaled_down.csv` is a scaled down version of `raw_data.csv` using the script`scale_down_csv.py` we created. `raw_data.csv` is not optimal to be imported since the data size is too big and with no price information avaliable.
+`scaled_down.csv` is a scaled down version of `raw_data.csv` using the script`scale_down_csv.py` we created. `raw_data.csv` is not recommended to be imported since the data size is too big and with no price information avaliable.

 Sample quaries to try to get more than one flight in shortest-path: